 In recent years, I’ve had self-care as one of my learning goals.
 I have taken courses on meditation, and I also started a women’s money study group.
 And regular exercise, usually with friends, is a priority for me.

 You probably have work plans at the office, targets to reach, and performance reviews.
 But your job isn’t more important than the work you do as a parent.
 Make a quick list of your ideas right now.
-Seize this opportunity to review the past year and set goals for 2017.
+Seize this opportunity to review the past year and set goals for the new one.
 It will help your parenting feel fresher, more dynamic, and full of possibility.